jthweb/ICPC-Resolver/README.md

 }
 ```

 2 python files - `small_generate.py` and `large_generate.py` generate small or large example data for the resolver and exports them as `resolver.json` in the same directory.
-You can use this to generate test data for the resolver.
+You can use this to generate example data for the resolver. (not the actual data)

+> The python files only generate a simulated contest, with teams and other submissions generated.
+> For a real contest, please fill in the json file yourself.

 Explanation: